-The Company have engaged with the SFF and AMSGA and in conjunction with neighbouring wind farm developers, have formed the Forth and Tay Offshore Wind Developers Group ("FTOWDG") and the Commercial Fisheries Working group ("CFWG").
-The FTOWDG-CFWG has been established to facilitate on-going dialogue throughout the pre-construction, construction and operational phases of the Proposal.
-The FTOWDG-CFWG has representation for all commercial fishing interests in the area and provides a forum to discuss any issues and potential mitigation in relation to the wind farm developments in the Forth and Tay.
-Conditions for the Company to continue in the FTOWDG-CFWG and to assess impacts to fishing are reflected within this consent (Annex 2).
+The Company have engaged with the SFF, FMA and AMSGA, and in conjunction with neighbouring wind farm developers, has formed the FTOWDG-CFWG.
+The FTOWDG-CFWG has been established to facilitate on-going dialogue throughout the pre-construction, construction and operational phases of the Development.
+The FTOWDG-CFWG should have representation for all commercial fishing interests in the area and will provide a forum to discuss any issues and potential mitigation in relation to the wind farm developments.
+Conditions for the Company to continue in this group and mitigate hazards to fishing are contained in this consent (Annex 2).
 Notices to Mariners and notices placed through the Kingfisher Fortnightly Bulletins is to be considered as a condition as part of the marine licence, the application for which will be determined in due course.

 Since November 2012, there have been a number of meetings of the FTOWDG-CFWG which have provided an effective forum for discussion between the commercial fishing industry and the offshore wind industry in the Forth and Tay.
-On the 12 August 2014, the developers forwarded to the Scottish Ministers a Shared Position Statement to confirm the areas of agreement that have been achieved so far within the FTOWDG-CFWG.
+On the 12 August 2014, the Company, along with neighbouring wind farm developers, forwarded to the Scottish Ministers a Shared Position Statement to confirm the areas of agreement that have been achieved so far within the FTOWDG-CFWG.
 This Shared Position Statement seeks to provide the basis for moving the discussions forward and rightly states it is desirable that consistent approaches in relation to the interactions with commercial fishing activities are agreed through by FTOWDG-CFWG, and adopted by the Company as far as possible.